 Green Mountain RSVP is for everyone 55 and older who wants to contribute their time and energy to positively impact and improve their community.
-Utilize your experience, skills and interests to help nonprofits.
+Utilize your experience, skills and interests to help nonprofit organizations.

-CNCS is our federal grant funder, which provides most of the money for our program.
-The grants are for 3 years, and require matching funds.
+Our federal grant funder provides most of the funds for our program.
+The grants are for 3 years and require matching funds.
 For ever $1 we receive in federal funding, we match $3.
 We get our matching funds from the State of Vermont, and many of the towns in Bennington, Windsor, and Windham Counties.
-We also get in-kind donations from many nonprofits and businesses that we partner with.
+We also receive in-kind donations from nonprofit organizations and businesses that we partner with.

 To gather our data, we do annual surveys to people that are served by our volunteers.
 We can cross-analyze this data by volunteer, common job assignments, towns, counties, and our total service area.
 All of the data collected helps us reflect on our program, to keep doing what works well and to be responsive and change things that aren't working so well.